 17. In Japan, 541,000 people, or 1.57% of the population, live as modern-day hermits.

 Also known as hikikomori, these lone individuals withdraw from society on purpose and even isolate themselves in their houses for years.
-Even though experts believed that the condition is unique to Japanese individuals, they found out that around 0.3% of South Koreans do the same as well.
+Even though experts believed that the condition is unique to Japanese individuals, they found out that around 0.3% of South Koreans do the same.

-18. Loneliness statistics from 2018 show that solitude is a worldwide phenomenon, as 40% of Japan’s inhabitants will live alone by 2040.
+18. Elderly loneliness statistics reveal that 40% of Japan’s inhabitants will live alone by 2040.

-The country of 127 million people is not only known as the country with the oldest population, but also one with an increasing number of lonely people.
-Stats show that around 6.24 million seniors over the age of 65, and 18.4 million adults live solo.
+The country of 127 million people is known as the country with the oldest population and one with an increasing number of lonely people.
+Stats show that around 6.24 million seniors over the age of 65 and 18.4 million adults live solo.
 Unfortunately, these numbers are twice as high as they were 30 years ago.

 19. Loneliness facts show that Japan has 30,000 lonely deaths a year.